 Read the full review: Amazon Fire TV

 The new Apple TV is understated and subtly smart

-Coming in at the end of the list is the beautiful, but ultimately barren, Apple TV.
-The latest iteration of Steve Jobs' passion project has made plenty of steps in the right direction by opening the Apple TV App Store to all developers instead of a select few, and have quite improved the old remote with a slick, new, Siri-enabled masterpiece.
-There's now universal search that allows you to search multiple sources like Netflix, YouTube and more with a single inquiry and an intelligent search algorithm that can parse even the most language-dense requests.
-Want to see which action films star Chris Pine or great '90s films for kids?
-All you need to do is ask.
+Coming in at the end of the list is the beautiful, but still-barren Apple TV.
+The latest iteration of Steve Jobs' passion project has made plenty of steps in the right direction by opening the Apple TV App Store to all developers instead of a select few, and even found a compromise with Amazon that will bring the streaming app to Apple TV devices.

 Read the full review: Apple TV